moltar/docker.perl-app/README.md

 If your project does not use Carton, the build script will simply try to install dependencies via `cpanm --installdeps .` command into the Perl's module directory, rather than `local::lib`.

-### ./build ###
+### Build Hooks ###

-As the last, optional step, if you have an executable named `build` in your project root, it will be called.
-This can be used to add custom steps to finalize the build (e.g. static asset builds, cleanup, sanity checks).
+Additionally, there are build hooks defined that you can use.
+If the build script finds these executables in your project root, they will be called.

+#### ./before_build ####

+As the name suggest, this is called before the build of your project.
+However, for convenience, it is actually called after Perl is installed.
+Which means this script can be a regular Perl script if you wish, or Bash, or any other.
+This hook is useful for installing system pre-reqs for building Perl modules.

+#### ./after_build ####

+This, of course, is called after the build.
+It can be used to do general clean up, asset building, etc.

 ## Usage ##